§ Common questions

 02How big can my team be?+

 Teams can have fewer than 3 members — 3 is the cap, not a requirement.
-Undergraduate track: 1 to 3 undergraduate students plus 1 guide (a graduate student, professor, or industry professional).
+Undergraduate track: 1 to 3 undergraduate students plus 1 mentor (a graduate student, professor, or industry professional).
 Open track: 1 to 3 participants with no profile restriction.
 Each person may belong to only one team.

 03Do all members have to be from the same university?+